19wh1a1288/II-IT-B-Lab/DS-LAB/Experiment-2/README.md

 - We have the array elements {11,7,9,16,21,4,15,98,67,31}
-- For the output 1 the key element we need to search is 15 -In the iterative process we check if the element and the key value are same
+- For the output 1 the key element we need to search is 15
+- In the iterative process we check if the element and the key value are same
 - In Iteration 1
      a[0] = 11
      key not equal to 11,so the case fails